Skip to main content

 The Mental Model

 Divide and Conquer is the recursive halving strategy.
 Instead of solving a problem of size n directly, split it into smaller subproblems (usually halves), solve each recursively, and combine the results.
-The power comes from reducing O(n²) to O(n log n).
+The power comes from reducing O(n^2) to O(n log n).
+Analogy: Imagine you need to count a huge pile of coins.
+Instead of counting one by one (O(n)), you split the pile in half, ask two friends to each count their half, and add the results.
+Each friend does the same—splits their pile and delegates.
+At the bottom, someone has one coin and just says “1.”
+The work at each level is O(n) (combining), and there are O(log n) levels, giving O(n log n) total.

 Pattern Recognition Signals: